kderoulet/algorithms/README.md

 #### So how does mergesort work?

 Essentially, mergesort breaks our array down into a bunch of tiny arrays, and then it reassembles our initial array in ascending order.
+As an intermediate step, the arrays are reassembled into two sorted arrays, and those sorted arrays are compared in order to give us a final array.

 So, let's say that we have the example array `[26, 35, 11, 197, 4]`